 Several bloggers discussed Hall’s study which claims that either a calorie is a calorie or it is not depending on whether, as described by Mike Eades, you look at the poster itself or at a video of Kevin Hall explaining what it is about.
-Mike’s blog is excellent but beyond the sense of deja-vu, the whole thing reminded me of the old joke about the Polish mafia. they make you an offer that you can’t understand.
+Mike’s blog is excellent but beyond the sense of déja-vu, the whole thing reminded me of the old joke about the Polish mafia.
+They make you an offer that you can’t understand.
 So, because this is how I got into this business, I will try to explain how I see the problem of energy balance and why we might want this trial estopped.

 The car analogy of metabolic inhibitors.
 Figure from my lectures.
 Energy is generated in the TCA cycle and electron transport chain (ETC).
 The clutch plays the role of the membrane proton gradient, transmitting energy to the wheels which produce forward motion (phosphorylation of ADP).
 Uncouplers allow oxidation to continue — the TCA cycle is “racing” but to no effect.
-Other inhibitors include oligomycin which blocks the ATP synthase, analogous to a block under the wheels: no phosphorylation, no utilization of the gradient; no utilization, no gradient formation; no gradient, no oxidation.
+Other inhibitors (called oxidative phosphorylation inhibitors) include oligomycin which blocks the ATP synthase, analogous to a block under the wheels: no phosphorylation, no utilization of the gradient; no utilization, no gradient formation; no gradient, no oxidation.
 The engine “stalls.”

 In teaching metabolism, I usually use the analogy of an automobile where the clutch connects the engine to the drive train .
 The German word for clutch is Kupplung and when you put a car in neutral your car is uncoupled, can process many calories of gasoline ‘in,’ but has zero efficiency, so that none of the ‘out’ does the useful work of turning the wheels.
 Biological systems can be uncoupled by external compounds — the classic is 2, 4-dinitrophenol which, if you are familiar with mitochondrial metabolism, is a proton ionophore, that is, destroys the proton gradient that couples oxidation to ADP-phophorylation.
 There are natural uncouplers, the uncoupling proteins, of which there are five, named UCP-1 through UCP-5.
 Considered a family because of the homology to UCP-1, a known uncoupler, it has turned out that at least two others clearly have uncoupling activity.
-The take home message is that whatever the calories in, the useful calories out, for fat storage or whatever, depends on the presence of added or naturally occurring uncouplers as well.
+The take-home message is that whatever the calories in, the useful calories out (for fat storage or whatever) depends on the presence of added or naturally occurring uncouplers as well.